opencog/atomspace/opencog/persist/sql/README.md

 That is because the truth value was fetched from the database when the atom is recreated.

-The UUID associated with the atom will NOT change between purges and server restarts.
+The UUID associated with the atom will NOT change between extracts and server restarts.
 This can be verified with the cog-handle command, which returns the UUID:
 ```